Visual Roof Inspection

 - To see more than what the eye can see a good and reliable option is an infrared scan or thermal roof scan.
 A roof scan allows you to see what the eye cannot.
 The scan allows you to see pixel-for-pixel accuracy of any moisture damage and uses both digital and infrared imaging so that you can see the source and path of any moisture in your roof.
 When done by experienced roofing professionals, an infrared scan is infinitely more precise than just a visual inspection.
 For more information on infrared scanning visit roofscan.ca.

-Visual roof inspections or roof inspections in general should be done a few times per year on a commercial roof.
+Visual roof inspections should be done a few times per year on a commercial roof.
 There are factors that increase or decrease this number such as:

 - The amount of equipment on your roof